MASTERS OF PROCESS

-Since the early 60s I’d always held their music in the highest regard.
-Later I came to know who they were.
-I refer to Motown’s finest, producer types like Holland & Dozier and Norman Whitfield alongside players like James Jamerson (bass), Benny Benjamin (drums) and Earl Van-Dyke (keys).
-The list was long, not household names exactly, but gifted artists nevertheless, masters of the process who knew how to command the studio.
+From first becoming musically aware in the early sixties I always loved the Motown records.
+Later I came to learn about the guys in the backroom: producer types like Holland & Dozier and Norman Whitfield alongside players like James Jamerson (bass), Benny Benjamin (drums) and Earl Van-Dyke (keys).
+The list was long, not household names exactly, but gifted artists nevertheless, masters of the studio process.
 The arrangement style of my song here is borrowed from their genius.

-The counter-culture and its demise was the subject matter in the lyrics.
-I came of age looking to live in accordance with something alternative and the hippies were all that.
+The counter-culture and its demise was the subject matter in the lyrics of Roll On.
+I came of age looking to live in accordance with something alternative and the hippies were all of that.
 They were quasi-religious and some took it more to heart than others.
 Even with disillusioning inevitable I still retained a wistful attachment to the faith and innocence experienced at a time when everything was still to play for.
-As such Roll On is a testament to the romance of youth.
-That my generation would reject spiritual possibilities for material comforts is the story in the song.
+As such the words are a testament to the romance of youth.
+That my generation would reject spiritual possibilities for conformity is the story in the song.